AWS GuardDuty

 Known Limitations

-Please refer to the Quotas for Amazon GuardDuty for detailed information.
+Refer to Quotas for Amazon GuardDuty for detailed information.

 Connection